Sinevia/php-serverless/README.md

 ## FUNCTIONS ##

 Functions are defined in file /app/functions.php.
+Feel free to change or remove.

 ### basePath($path = '') ###